lgiordani/cabook/manuscript/part_1_tools/chapter_03_mocks.md

 ### A warm-up example

 Let us start with a very simple example.
-Patching can be complex to grasp at the beginning so it is better to learn it with trivial code.
+Patching can be complex to grasp at the beginning so it is better to start learning it with trivial use cases.

 Create a new project following the instructions at the beginning of the previous chapter, calling this project `fileinfo`.
 The purpose of this library is to develop a simple class that returns information about a given file.
 The class shall be instantiated with the file path, which can be relative.

-TODO Usage example
-We avoid testing outgoing queries, but giving mocks return values is helpful to make the whole process work as intended.

-If you want you can develop the class following TDD, but for the sake of brevity I will not show here all the steps that I did.
+If you want you can develop the class using TDD, but for the sake of brevity I will not show here all the steps that I followed.
 This is the set of tests I have

 ``` python
 from fileinfo import FileInfo